-Mark the response out of 24 marks (AO5) and out of 16 marks (AO4) using the two sets of level descriptors below; add the two marks together to award a total mark out of 40.
+Mark the response out of 24 marks (AO5) and out of 16 marks (AO6) using the two sets of level descriptors below; add the two marks together to award a total mark out of 40.

-J351/02 Mark S scheme June 2022 Where the ca ndidate's answer consistently meets the criteria, the higher mark s hould be awarded. adapting tone AO5 : Organis unicate clearly, effectively and imaginatively, selecting and e, style and register for different forms, purposes and audiences. se information and ideas, using structural and grammatical upport coherence and cohesion of texts.
-AO6 : Use a range of vocabulary and ser and effect, with accurate spelling and pu Level 6 (21-24 marks) The form is deliberately adapted to position the reader, showing a sophisticated control of purpose and effect.
-Tone, style and register are ambitiously selected and deployed to enhance the purpose of the task.
-There is a skilfully controlled overall structure, with paragraphs and grammatical features used to support coherence and cohesion and achieve a range of effects.
-Level 5 (17-20 marks) The form is confidently adapted and shows a secure understanding of purpose and audience.
+Where the candi date's answer consistently meets the criteria, the higher mark shou ıld be awarded. tone, style and re AO5: Organise is ate clearly, effectively and imaginatively, selecting and adapting egister for different forms, purposes and audiences.
+Information and ideas, using structural and grammatical features ence and cohesion of texts.
+AO6: Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.
+Level 6 (21-24 marks) The form is deliberately adapted to position the reader, showing a sophisticated control of purpose and effect.
+(AO5) Tone, style and register are ambitiously selected and deployed to enhance the purpose of the task.
+(AO5) There is a skilfully controlled overall structure, with paragraphs and grammatical features used to support coherence and cohesion and achieve a range of effects.
+(AO5) Level 5 (17-20 marks) The form is confidently adapted and shows a secure understanding of purpose and audience.
+(AO5).
 There is a sustained use of tone, style and register to fulfil the purpose of the task.
-There is a controlled overall structure, with paragraphs and grammatical features used to support coherence and cohesion and achieve particular effects.
-Level 4 (13-16 marks) The form is adapted to show a clear understanding of purpose and audience.
-Tone, style and register are chosen to match the task.
-There is a well-managed overall structure, with paragraphs and grammatical features used to support coherence and cohesion, and sometimes for effect.
-(13-16 shape meaning an is used to enhance Vocabulary is precideas with clarity.
-State e of sentence structures is used to d create impact.
-Accurate punctuation e clarity and achieve particular effects. ise and subtle, expressing complex Spelling of irregular and ambitious with very occasional lapses.
-Level 3 (9- 12 marks) The form is sustained and shows clear awareness of purpose and audience.
-Tone, style and register is appropriate for the task, with some inconsistences.
-There is a clear overall structure, with paragraphs and grammatical features used, mostly securely, to support coherence and cohesion.
-Level 3 (9-12 marks)• A wide range of se deliberate purpose consistently accura • Vocabulary is some convincingly for pu complex regular we entence structures is used for and effect.
-Punctuation is ate and is used to achieve clarity. etimes ambitious and used irpose and effect.
-Spelling, including ords, is accurate; there may be with irregular and ambitious words.
-Level 2 (5- 8 marks) • The form, which is mostly appropriate for purpose and audience, is generally maintained.
-(5-8 and sometimes for ce structures is used, mostly securely, purpose and effect.
-Punctuation is with occasional errors.
+(AO5) There is a controlled overall structure, with paragraphs and grammatical features used to support coherence and cohesion and achieve particular effects.
+(AO5) Level 4 (13-16 marks) The form is adapted to show a clear understanding of purpose and audience.
+(AO5) Tone, style and register are chosen to match the task.
+(AO5) There is a well-managed overall structure, with paragraphs and grammatical features used to support coherence and cohesion, and sometimes for effect.
+(AO5) An ambitious range of sentence structures is used to shape meaning and create impact.
+Accurate punctuation is used to enhance clarity and achieve particular effects.
+(AO6) Vocabulary is precise and subtle, expressing complex ideas with clarity.
+Spelling of irregular and ambitious words is accurate, with very occasional lapses.
+(AO6)